 There is a longer processing time in the pressure canner, but it is so worth the effort.
 Making pumpkin everything I think tastes better with fresh pumpkin versus store bought.

 I recommend starting to can pie pumpkins earlier in your day.
-The canning time per batch is 65-75 minutes.
+The canning time per batch is 65-75 minutes in a pressure canner and you have to allow them to release naturally.

 What you need